Standards & instruments

 STANDARD 18.
 Research Management and Collaboration

-The institution implements a research program aligned with its mission and vision, supports its teaching-learning and community engagement functions, and addresses local and national development needs.
+The institution implements a research program aligned with its vision and mission, supports its teaching-learning and community engagement functions, and addresses local and national development needs.

 STANDARD 19.
 Intellectual Property Rights and Ethics in Research